zilishen/documentation/content/nginx/admin-guide/basic-functionality/managing-configuration-files.md

 ### Inheritance

-In general, a _child_ context – one contained within another context (its _parent_) – inherits the settings of directives included at the parent level.
+In general, a _child_ context – a context contained within another context (its _parent_) – inherits the settings of directives included at the parent level.
 Some directives can appear in multiple contexts, in which case you can override the setting inherited from the parent by including the directive in the child context.
 For an example, see the [proxy_set_header](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header) directive.

 ## Reloading Configuration

 For changes to the configuration file to take effect, it must be reloaded.
 You can either restart the `nginx` process or send the `reload` signal to upgrade the configuration without interrupting the processing of current requests.
-For details, see [Controlling NGINX Processes at Runtime]({{< ref "runtime-control.md" >}}).
+For details, see [Control NGINX Processes at Runtime]({{< ref "/nginx/admin-guide/basic-functionality/runtime-control.md" >}}).

 With NGINX Plus, you can dynamically reconfigure [load balancing]({{< ref "/nginx/admin-guide/load-balancer/dynamic-configuration-api.md" >}}) across the servers in an upstream group without reloading the configuration.
 You can also use the NGINX Plus API and key‑value store to dynamically control access, for example [based on client IP address]({{< ref "/nginx/admin-guide/security-controls/denylisting-ip-addresses.md" >}}).